DrCBeatz/aynm-rental-buyout-calculator/README.md

 The calculator will display:
 - **Rental Payment Credit:** A portion of the rental payments that apply toward purchase.
 - **Deposit Credit**: Deposit amount adjusted for tax.
-- **Total Credit Amount:** Total pplied credit from rental payment and deposit.
+- **Total Credit Amount:** Total applied credit from rental payments and deposit.
 - **Balance Owing:** Amount due before and after tax.

 ## File Structure

-The project's organizion is as follows:
+The project's organization is as follows:

 ```plaintext
 .